Thailand

 No, this probably isn't what you think.
 This is the 'Only in Thailand' page remember, not the 'Hazards' page.
 This isn't about buying a copied Rolex, pair of Levis or fake gems.

 A Thai thief steals some gold jewellery and takes his spoils to sell at the local Chinese gold shop.
-Rather than the gold shop weighing the jewellery and giving him a nice wad of cash they tell him that actually the gold isn't real and is worthless.
+Rather than the gold shop weighing the jewellery and giving him a nice wad of cash they tell him that actually the gold isn't real and that it is worthless.

 What would a regular thief's reaction be?
 Would he just utter something profane, the Thai equivalent of 'blast' and hope for better luck from his next victim?
 Of course not.
 This is Thailand.